Western Canada SFI Implementation Committee (WCSIC)

 The WCSIC is comprised of the BC and Prairie Regional Committees.

 The Sustainable Forestry Initiative (SFI) program is a comprehensive system of principles, objectives and performance measures developed by professional foresters, conservationists and scientists, among others that combines the perpetual growing and harvesting of trees with the long-term protection of wildlife, plants, soil and water quality.
 The SFI Standard spells out the requirements of compliance with the program.
-The SFI 2015-2019 Standards and Rules is based on 14 Principles that address economic, environmental, cultural and legal issues, in addition to a commitment to continuously improve sustainable forest management.
+The SFI 2022 Forest Management Standards and Rules is based on 13 Principles that address economic, environmental, Indigenous rights and legal issues, in addition to a commitment to continuously improve sustainable forest management.

 WCSIC Activities and Responsibilities

 SFI Implementation Committees (SICs) perform local outreach and education activities that promote sustainable forestry, the SFI Program, and SFI Standard compliance.
 Through a consensus-based process, SFI Program Participants have defined SIC responsibilities as: